Fire and rescue services

 Full travel advice: Local contacts

-Terrorist attacks are likely.
+Terrorist attacks in Spain are likely.

 The national terrorism alert level for Spain is 'high'.
+Attacks could be indiscriminate and could occur anywhere, any time and without warning.

-The Spanish Government has increased security in public places, such as:
+Spain has increased security in public places, such as:

 Security services have stopped some planned attacks.

-To stay safe, you should:
+To reduce your risk, you should:

 If there's an attack, leave the area as soon as it's safe.
 Avoid the affected area in case of secondary attacks.